Controlled Gaussian Process Dynamical Models with Application to Robotic Cloth Manipulation: Results

-Consequently, for each considered movement range $R$, we trained different \textit{highly-parameterized} CGPDMs employing an increasing number of sequences randomly picked from $\mathcal{D}_R^{train}$.
-Specifically, we used 10 different combinations of 5, 10, 15 and 20 sequences for each range.
-In this way, we were able to reduce the dependencies on the specific training trajectories employed, and to average prediction accuracy over different possible sets of training data.
-For each such model, a \textit{lowly-parameterized} CGPDM was trained on exactly the same data.
+The objective of the experiment was to evaluate CGPDM prediction accuracy at different movement ranges, and for different amounts of training data.
+Moreover, we wanted to observe if the use of the proposed \textit{advanced} CGPDM structure yields a substantial difference in terms of accuracy when compared to the \textit{naive} model.
+Consequently, for each considered movement range $R$, we trained two different sets of CGPDMs, adopting in one the \textit{naive} structure and in the other the \textit{advanced} one.
+Each model in the two sets was trained employing an increasing number of sequences randomly picked from $\mathcal{D}_R^{train}$.
+Specifically, we used 5 different random combinations of 5, 10, 15 and 20 sequences for each oscillation range (varying each time the random seed).
+In this way, we were able to reduce the dependencies on the specific training trajectories considered, and to average prediction accuracy over different possible sets of training data.